-MASTER OF BUSINESS ADMINISTRATION (MBA) (Not enrolling new students)
+MASTER OF BUSINESS ADMINISTRATION (MBA)

-Ursuline College offers a Master of Business Administration (MBA) program for students interested in pursuing graduate studies in business.
-This program is approved by the Ohio Board of Regents, and accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Ursuline College offers a Master of Business Administration (MBA) program for students to personally and professionally grow, build applicable skills, hone communication capacities, enhance their depth of knowledge in business-related fields, and foster leadership skills to advance in managerial capacities and/or pursue entrepreneurial opportunities.
+This program is approved by the Ohio Board of Regents and accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The MBA program is also accredited by the International Accreditation Council for Business Education (IACBE).

 The mission of the MBA program is to prepare students to become socially responsible managers and collaborative leaders from an ethical, values-based perspective.
 Primary goals of the program are to provide students with an opportunity to gain both a practical knowledge of modern business, as well as an understanding of the social, ethical, and human context in which business is conducted in a technology enhanced, dynamic environment.
-Collaborating with Ursuline's professional business faculty, students gain a strong sense of corporate citizenship, ethical decision-making, business maturity, and global understanding of business activities.
+Collaborating with Ursuline's professional business faculty, students gain a strong sense of corporate citizenship, ethical decision-making, business maturity, and global understanding of business activities in addition to tangible skills that can be directly applied in today's marketplace.
 This preparation is accomplished through educational experiences that emphasize cross-functional business processes, effective communication modalities, critical thinking skills, creative problem solving, and leadership practices from a values-based business perspective.
 The balance between business theory and the application of theory to solve complex business problems is a hallmark of this program, which was designed to be convenient and flexible for working professionals.

-The MBA program provides individuals with an opportunity to complete the MBA degree within a flexible time frame.
+The MBA program provides individuals with an opportunity to complete the MBA degree as they see appropriate.
 Students may enroll in the program on a full-time basis to complete the program within one year or enroll on a part-time basis and complete the program over a longer period of time according to what works best for them.
-Individuals may enroll in the evening program or pursue their studies in the online program.
-Another distinctive design feature is the four specialized areas of study that are available to students: Management, Health Services Management, Entrepreneurial Leadership, and Accounting.
-Upon completion of the required courses in each area, graduates of the MBA program will enhance their business knowledge, skills, and overall marketability for potential employment or future promotion opportunities related to a specialized area of study in business.
+The program is 100% online and conducted in an asynchronous format, meaning there are no live courses.
+Students can capitalize on their own schedule's availability and complete coursework within weekly due dates.
+Upon completion, graduates of the MBA program will enhance their business knowledge, develop new skills, and improve their overall marketability for potential employment or future promotion opportunities.